andre-ye/uni/docs/phil/phil-401c/readings.md

 ### Existence of Subjective Probabilities
 - Subjective probability of an outcome of a race.
 - There is a set of probabilities such that the total utility of the race is a probabilistically weighted sum of individual outcomes.

+---

+## Foundations of Causal Decision Theory, Joyce
+*Chapter 3 - Savage's Theory*

+- Savage attempted to justify the principle of expected utility maximization using a representation theorem.
+- Impose a set of constraints on rational preference, then show that only expected utility maximization can satisfy said constraints.
+- No person proposes expected utility maximization as a decision procedure; but rather agents behave as if they follow expected utility maximization.
+- Representation theorems - demands a local set of constraints on preferences.
+- Relationship between local and global level.
+- No currently available theorem perfectly justifies maximizing expected utility so far - 'molecular' axioms exist, unreduced axioms._Structure axioms_ - size & complexity of preference rankings.
+  - Necessary axioms - axioms of pure rationality.
+- Savage's theory - dependence on structure axioms which cannot be reduced.
+- The existence of incommensurable goods leads to incompleteness in an agent's preferences rather than intransitivity.
+-